Skip to content

 Adding New Hardware

 ScrollKit runs the same app on more than one HUB75 driver board.
-Two boards are supported today:
+Two boards are registered today:

-Adafruit MatrixPortal S3 ESP32-S3 The default.
+Adafruit MatrixPortal S3 ESP32-S3 LIS3DH @ I2C 0x19 The default.
 Calibrated from a real device.

-A board differs from the others in only three places: how the RGB matrix is constructed on CircuitPython, the default panel geometry, and the calibrated performance profile the feasibility model uses.
+A board differs from the others in only a few places: how the RGB matrix is constructed on CircuitPython, the default panel geometry, the calibrated performance profile the feasibility model uses, and which onboard sensors it carries.
 Everything else (the content types, effects, transitions, the web/OTA stack) is board-agnostic.
 This page covers how the abstraction works and how to add a board.

 How board selection works